 Must-Have Baby Products for 0-3 Months

 So, without further ado, here are our must-have baby products from the past few months… Aside from the obvious, I’m not going to worry about listing a car seat or a stroller, you know those are must-haves.
+Forgetting to buy a stroller rain cover is common practice amongst new parents though!
+Don’t panic if you’ve forgotten because I am also trying to find one.
+Keep me posted if you are able to locate a suitable cover!
 If you are curious-we chose the Chicco KeyFit 30 with the Bravo stroller combo and it’s been great.
 We chose it because it sits a little higher than the others with the infant seat in, and because it’s a pretty shade of dark teal…

 Must-Have Baby Products for Bedtime

 It’s no doubt that bedtime can be one of the hardest times for little ones and their exhausted parents.
 Here are some things that have made life a little bit easier on us…

 A Good Co-Sleeper

 We’ve been lucky that Amélie has been mostly sleeping through the night from about 6ish weeks, but she still doesn’t like to sleep in her own bed.
 She mostly sleeps on me, but when I can get her to sleep in her own bed, it’s in her SwaddleMe By Your Side Sleeper which is right next to me in the bed.
 I like that the bottom is soft so I’ve been able to prop up part of the mattress (with my pediatrician’s advice) so shes not laying flat.
 I friend of mine who had a baby at a similar time to me swears by the graco dreamglider sleeper.